 In 1999 I was smitten by Edward Grieg’s Piano Concerto No. 1.
 This was Rachmaninoff’s favorite concerto.
 He adapted many parts of it in his own concertos.

 2000 was the year of Chopin’s first and second piano concertos.
 I was in the piano concertos phase of my life.
 (I go repeatedly through phases from piano to violin concertos to symphonies and then to operas.)

 In 2001 it was time for Eugene D’Albert’s Piano Concerto No. 1 – D’Albert, born in Scotland, is arguably the most underrated composer of the 20th century.

 In 2002 I was obsessed with Saint-Saens piano concertos, all of them.
 I had a two-CD set with Pascal Roget performing them.
 I listened to them nonstop.
 Now they all blend into one long piano concerto, and that is the way I like to listen to them – nonstop.

 The first decade of the century somehow is a blur, except that 2005 was definitely the year of Oscar Peterson.
 He made jazz accessible to people like me.
-“You Look Good to Me” and “Hymn to Freedom”are the pieces that stand out of from that year.
+“You Look Good to Me” and “Hymn to Freedom” are the pieces that stand out from that year.
 But there is one more that is extra special to me: “Just a Gigolo.”
 I drove Jonah to daycare – he was 4 – and that was “our” music that we listened to in the car.
-It was a decade mostly occupied with operas.
+It was a decade mostly occupied by operas.